Only primary admins and co-admins with the correct permissions can access this area of the Admin Console.

 - Open your Admin Console.

-- In the left sidebar, click Apps.
+- In the left sidebar, click Integrations.

 - Click Server Authentication Apps.
 Box displays information about these available apps, including their authorization states and enablement states.